pedroSoaresll/salestrekker-australian-challenge/README.md

 ## About the Journey

-You'll find more details about my journey on the [`docs/JOURNEY.md`](https://github.com/pedroSoaresll/salestrekker-australian-challenge/blob/main/docs/JOURNEY.md)
+You'll find more details about my journey in the [`docs/JOURNEY.md`](https://github.com/pedroSoaresll/salestrekker-australian-challenge/blob/main/docs/JOURNEY.md)

 ## Screenshots